 A tender offer is a liquidity event in which a company, investor, or group of investors propose to buy a fixed number of shares from existing shareholders at a set price.
 Tender offers can be made for both private companies and public companies, with recent examples of both being Stripe and Twitter, respectively.

 It is important to understand the differences between tender offers and IPOs.
 Both are liquidity events, but an IPO (Initial Public Offering) involves a company’s first listing on a stock exchange like the New York Stock Exchange or Nasdaq.
-A tender offer, on the other hand, is not a public event and doesn’t guarantee that a company will eventually go public.
+A tender offer, on the other hand, is not a public event.

 How Does A Tender Offer Work?

-Tender offers can be initiated for various reasons, from takeover bids (i.e., Twitter) to fundraising events (i.e., Stripe).
+A tender offer can be initiated for various reasons, from takeover bids (i.e., Twitter) to fundraising events (i.e., Stripe).
 Once the terms are agreed upon, it’s the company’s responsibility to notify shareholders and employees about the upcoming liquidity event and provide them with the offer’s terms so that they can plan ahead.
-Tender offers, such as in the case of Stripe, are not always large enough to buy every share of the company, and in such cases, there might be restrictions on which employees or types of equity are eligible to participate in the sale.
+A tender offer, such as in the case of Stripe, is not always large enough to buy every share of the company, and in such cases, there might be restrictions on which employees or types of equity are eligible to participate in the sale.

 In the case of Stripe, for their 2023 tender offer, the payment processing company used the money raised to provide liquidity to many of its early employees holding double-trigger RSUs that were set to expire after 10 years in 2024.
 By arranging a tender offer, Stripe was able to facilitate both a liquidity event for its earliest employees, and cover the associated taxes in the process.

 For employees ineligible for a tender offer or those who prefer to sell their shares on their terms, secondary sales may present a viable alternative option.
-Secondary sales represent a different type of liquidity event in which existing shareholders sell their shares directly to private investors or through an online pre-IPO startup equity marketplace.
+Secondary sales represent a different type of liquidity event in which existing shareholders sell their shares from Incentive Stock Options (ISOs) or non-qualified stock options directly to private investors or through an online pre-IPO startup equity marketplace.
 Secondary sales are growing in popularity and can allow employees more freedom in when and how they sell their shares, but often still require final approval from their employer.

 Do You Owe Taxes In A Tender Offer?